QSBS: The $15M+ Tax Break Every Founder Should Know

 If you're building a C Corporation, there's a tax benefit that could save you millions: Qualified Small Business Stock (QSBS) under Section 1202.

-Done correctly, QSBS allows you to exclude up to $10 million (or 10x your basis) in capital gains from federal taxes when you sell your company or go public.
+Done correctly, QSBS allows you to exclude up to $15 million (or 10x your basis, whichever is greater) in capital gains from federal taxes when you sell your company or go public.

 What is QSBS?